Open Accessibility Menu

 • That it's never OK to bully someone, even if encouraged by others.

 Review your child's route to school in advance.
-Drive the route so your child knows what to expect.
-Or bicycle or walk the route with them.
+Drive the route so your child knows what to expect, or bicycle or walk the route with them.